Meet Zoe aka By Candlelight!

 Hiiiiiiii!!!!!
 I am Bodi, the baby of the herd!
 I was born to mama Maggie just before being consigned to auction.
 It was really dirty in the auction and my mom was tied up and worried if I wandered too far.
 It was very easy to get lost, but some nice people were watching over us.
 My mom and I made it to safety and then to our permanent home at The Big Purple Barn in June of 2015 thanks to the Nadler family.
 My life has been a whirlwind of fun, excitement and learning.
 They let me do SOOOO much here.
 I was gelded in the spring of 2017 and it is now time for me to join the big horses so they can help me learn more about herd behavior and how to be a well behaved miniature horse.

 They say I will be in the outreach program one day and hopefully I will be able to work with our special needs clients as well.
-I have heard I may learn to pull a cart and show off at competitions because I am such an adventurous ham.
+I have already been a unicorn at our annual festival and gone to some horse shows for experience!
 I am very outgoing and curious and my life is all ahead of me thanks to the wonderful people who helped me get here so I wouldn’t ever know suffering, abuse or neglect.
 Since miniature horses can live into their 40s, The Big Purple Barn has really taken on a lifetime commitment with me and they could use some help along the way.

 I NEED A SPONSORSHIP TEAM!